Exercise Physiology

 • Collaboration with your circle of care as required

-Short consultation (25 minutes)
+Short consultation (25 minutes face-to-face)

 Plus...